szymooneq/Tastebite-Recipes-App/README.md

 yarn install
 ```

-After that you can run this project using:
+After that you can run this project with:

 ```
 yarn dev